domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Silence is but an empty serving platter. --Moira Rose character, paraphrasing a saying from the Balkan Penninsula, in Schitt's Creek, S6:E14 "Happy Ending"

 In skating over thin ice, our safety is in our speed. --Ralph Waldo Emerson, American Essayist

+There's no such thing as too cold weather.
+Only insufficient clothing. --Finnish Proverb

+Never lie to someone who trusts you.
+Never trust someone who lies to you. --Sonya character in Dexter, S5:E4, "Beauty and the Beast"

+Saint Brigid, circle us with your light so that no darkness shall overcome our world. --Irish Nanny in Dexter, S5:E7, "Circle Us"

+It's a law of physics that elements want to unify. --Voiceover in Dexter, S5:E8, "Take it!"

+We gotta find some peace in life. --Brother Sam in Dexter, S6:E6, "Just Let Go"

+Now that I've done my job, I can get on with my work. --Dexter in Dexter, S6:E10, "Ricochet Rabbit"

+Bukkaki, Bukkake. --Vince Masuka in Dexter, S6:E11, "Talk to the Hand"

+Kick a horse during the race, not after it's over. --Maria LaGuerta in Dexter, S6:E12, "This is the Way the World Ends"

+Trust those who seek the truth, but doubt those who say that they've found it. --Hannah MacKay in Dexter, S7:E7, "Chemistry"

+Sometimes life subtracts.
+Sometimes it adds. --Hannah MacKay in Dexter, S7:E7, "Chemistry"

+When some elements come together, they create a reaction that can't be reversed.
+They transcend chemistry.
+Is this what love feels like? --Dexter in Dexter, S7:E7, "Chemistry"

+You're stirring up dangerous undercurrents in the otherwise placid water of my pants. --James Pietragallo in Small Town Murder, E130, "I Killed the Devil...You're Welcome"

+They trust me.
+Dumb f--ks. --Mark Zuckerberg, Chief Executive Officer of Facebook

+In the world of cloud storage, a large storm is equivalent to Black Friday. --Casey Werth, IBM Cloud Leader - Energy, Environment, & Utilities

+The key to good system design is to have a good engineer. --Sen Zhang, Senior Vice President, Engineering, Wärtsilä